Yorivel/Dynamic-Wardrobe/docs/keywords.md

 Stacking keywords makes them more specific: **`corpo club vip`** only kicks in at clubs in corpo areas (like Clouds in Japantown).
 More keywords = higher priority.

-!!! tip "Custom mappings"
+{% hint style="info" %}
-    You can customize which locations belong to which region — edit `Core/ContextMap.reds` to remap areas or create entirely new keywords.
+**Custom mappings** — You can customize which locations belong to which region — edit `Core/ContextMap.reds` to remap areas or create entirely new keywords.

----
+{% endhint %}

 ## Location Keywords